-Getting staff involved in the process of choosing artwork does not have to be long or arduous.
+Getting staff involved in the process of choosing art installations does not have to be long or arduous.
 It can be something as simple as holding focus groups with employees.
 Ask your staff to attend a short meeting, which could even be at lunch or before or after work, if they wish to contribute and ask what styles of art they want to see and where.

-If you struggle to get the time to let this happen, consider hosting an email poll, asking your staff what they prefer from office artwork and build your plan around their responses.
-Giving staff the ability to contribute to the way their office is decorated will not only result in artwork that they actually appreciate it but will help them feel invested in your business and that they are really part of the team.
+If you struggle to get the time to let this happen, consider hosting an email poll, asking your staff what they prefer from office artwork installations, and build your plan around their responses.
+Giving staff the ability to contribute to the way their office is decorated will not only result in artwork that they appreciate it but will help them feel invested in your business and that they are part of the team.